 - NRCS: Rich Sims; alternate Marty Adkins

 - RIO: Ken Tow; alternate Susan Judkins

 Bill Ehm of the DNR and Chuck Gipp of IDALS were elected as co-chairs of the Floodplain Management Subcommittee.
 The RIO provided staff support, including posting meeting notices, preparing press releases, and hosting web site information about the work of the Subcommittee.

-Four work groups worked on components of the recommendations required by HF756.
+recommendations required by HF756.
 The work groups include:

 - Floodplain management and regulation

 - Lowland focus: Wetland protection, restoration and construction; and conservation easements and other land management

 - Upland Focus: Perennial ground cover and other agricultural conservation practices; and permanent or temporary water retention structures

 - Promulgation and implementation of statewide storm water management standards; and pervious pavement, bioswales, and other urban conservation practices

 The goal of the work groups was to “consult with hydrological and land use experts, representatives of cities, counties, drainage and levee districts, agricultural interests, and soil and water conservation districts, and other urban and regional planning experts” in developing recommendations as required by HF756.